 Steve Born: Our commitment is making sure we’re the most current, up-to-date fleet.
 It’s having a consistent and sharp look across the fleet that we can scale depending on anticipated demand.

-Pam Hoffee: In 2019 we’re really happy to announce that we will have only Panorama class ships in our fleet.
+Pam Hoffee: We’re really happy to announce that we will have only Panorama class ships in our fleet.
 The Panorama suites are innovative across the industry and now on every ship so that every guest who sees our commercials will find this incredible, award-winning stateroom.

-What’s the average time period that you need in order to put a ship in the water?
+What’s the average time period that you need to put a river cruise vessel in the water?

 PH: It ends up being between 16 and 18 months, much less than an ocean liner.
 We have a great relationship with our shipbuilder.
 We’ve built all of this class of ships in Holland and luckily this design is what we want.
 We make little tweaks with every ship, but any guest could go on any Avalon ship in 2019 and have the same feel.
 We don’t want to find ourselves in the situation where people say, “Oh, I like that itinerary but that’s not on the ship I like.”
 That’s the beauty of all of our ships being the same.

-What cruise itineraries are most popular right now?
+What river cruise itineraries are most popular right now?

 How much tweaking are you doing to the in-destination experience?